kubeshop/testkube/docs/docs/reference/cli/testkube_update_executor.md

 ### Options

 ```
-      --args stringArray                 args passed to image in container executor
+      --args stringArray                 args passed to image in executor
-      --command stringArray              command passed to image in container executor
+      --command stringArray              command passed to image in executor
       --content-type stringArray         list of supported content types for executor
       --docs-uri string                  URI to executor docs
       --executor-type string             executor type, container or job (defaults to job) (default "job")